Ecocar-Unicamp/Teleco/README.md

 ### Navigating the graph

-The following methods allows the user to change the manner in wich the graps are presented:
+The following methods allows the user to change the manner in which the graphs are presented:
 * Zoom in and zoom out: using the mouse wheel
 * Graph displacement:  LEFT and RIGHT arrow keys (unitary displacement) or UP and DOWN arrow keys (quick displacement).
-You can also use the mouse to click on the bar and change the visulization window more quickly.
+You can also use the mouse to click on the bar and change the visualization window more quickly.
 By pressing "Set Window", the graph will fulfill the window.
 * Freeze or de-freeze the graph: by clicking the "Freeze" button.
 The graph will also freeze should you displace it.
 * Change the graph's proportion: by pressing the "Local View/ Global View" button.